browserengineering/book/book/invalidation.md

 ```

 If we run this line of code twice, the `BlockLayout` will end up in
-the `children` array twice, turning our layout tree into a DAG and
+the `children` array twice, which would cause all sorts of strange
-causing many strange problems: typing into an `<input>` element will
-trigger layout, create the duplicate `children` entries, and end up
-duplicating the web page on your screen.
+problems.
+The layout tree wouldn't even be a tree any more!

 The core issue here is what's called *idempotence*: if we're keeping
 the layout tree around instead of rebuilding it from scratch each